ibm-watson-data-lab/cloudant-food-tracker/README.md

      }
      ```

-### Implement Storing and Retrieving Meals in the Datastore
+### Implement Storing and Retrieving from the Datastore

-### Create Sample Meals in the Datastore

-Now is time to create sample meal documents during app startup.
-To review, the initialization process will work this way:

-  1. The app starts, and quickly runs `viewDidLoad()` in the `MealTableViewController` class.
-  1. Attempt to create the sample meals, with hard-coded document IDs.
-    1. If the meals had never been created, they will be added to the datastore
-    1. If the meals had already been created (even if they have been subsequently deleted), the creation will quietly fail
-  1. In any case, read all meals from the datastore into memory, for display to the user.
+With the datastore initialized, you need to write methods to store and retrieve meal documents from the datastore.
+Of course, this is the heart of this project.
+Fortunately, this step requires only a few methods to interact with the datastore; and subsequently you will enjoy all the benefits the Cloudant Sync datastore brings, like offline-first operation and cloud syncing.

-Begin by creating a code marker for the new Cloudant Sync code.
+Begin by creating a code marker for the new Cloudant Sync datastore methods.

 **To create a code marker for your code**